 Orange County's First City

-Anaheim was originally part of Los Angeles County.
+Anaheim was initially part of Los Angeles County.
 The large county split in 1889, and Orange County was created.
 Anaheim was Orange County's first city.

 Anaheim has a long list of famous residents.
-For example, Gwen Stefani, a famous musician, and celebrity went to high school in Anaheim.
-Stefani attended Anaheim's Loara High School before joining the band No Doubt and successfully launching a solo career.
+For example, Gwen Stefani, a renowned musician, and celebrity went to high school in Anaheim.
+Before joining No Doubt, Stefani attended Anaheim's Loara High School and successfully launched a solo career.

 Anaheim, home on the river, is also home to professional athletes, musicians, and successful business owners.
 Stephen Hillenburg, SpongeBob's creator, grew up in Anaheim.